mdespuits/dotify/README.md

     $ dotify github mattdbridges/dots

-If you are the oddball and do anything else (no offense), just pass the repository's URL.
+If you are not using Github for any reason, you can pass the full repository path into the `repo` command.

     $ dotify repo git://github.com/mattdbridges/dots.git